varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/lattice-eq-price.md

 For the five tickers in the table, the risk-neutral probability of an `up` move is approximately 50%, i.e., a coin-flip.
 ```

-It’s interesting to note that the risk-neutral probability of all the stocks in the table is around 50%.
+The risk-neutral probability of all the stocks in the table is around 50%.
 This is expected because the risk-neutral probability depends upon the risk-free rate $\bar{r}$, which is consistent across all the stocks.
-However, the difference between the real-world and risk-neutral probabilities is influenced by the stock’s volatility, specifically the size of its `up` and `down` movements.
+Thus, the difference between the real-world and risk-neutral probabilities is influenced by the stock’s volatility, specifically the size of its `up` and `down` movements.
 The greater the volatility, the higher the probability of an `up` move in the risk-neutral scenario.

 ### Risk premium
 A risk premium is the additional return an individual expects to receive for taking on a higher level of risk.
 The interpretation of the risk premium depends on the situation.
 In this case, we are calculating the risk premium for a stock by finding the difference between the expected return based on real-world probabilities and the expected return based on risk-neutral probabilities: